SatoriCyber/dac-tools/preflight_checks/README.md

 # test_kubernetes.sh
-## This script is intended to verify the following EKS prerequisites for running the satori product:
+## This script is intended to verify the following Kubernetes prerequisites for running the satori product:
-The EKS cluster version.
+The Kubernetes cluster version.
 The existence of default storage class.
-The number of eks nodes.
+The number of Kubernetes nodes.
 The amount of allocatable memory in each node.
 The number of CPU in each node.
 The amount of available ephemeral storage in each node.